 Keeping PSA and billing separated means you’re channeling data through at least two separate systems.
 You have your contracts and SLA in one system, and then you’re manually copying information for billing and invoicing.
 This isn’t just a time suck, it’s also poor data management for compliance reasons.

-A PSA that integrates with your billing and accounting software, for example QuickBooks or Xero is going to be a lifesaver, and add valuable hours back to your accounting cycle.
+A PSA that integrates with your billing and accounting software, is going to be a lifesaver, and add valuable hours back to your accounting cycle.
 If your RMM and PSA are connected – even better, as that means you can track billable hours or tasks, and then generate a complete invoice ready to send to the customer in a single click.

 Reporting and auditing